 - Moreno Valley College Online Application Confirmation Page

-To qualify for concurrent admissions with Moreno Valley College, students must be at least 16 years of age or have completed the 10th grade and in good standing with a high school GPA of at least 2.5.
+To qualify for concurrent admission at Moreno Valley College, students must be at least 16 years of age or have completed the 10th grade and must be in good academic standing with a high school GPA of at least 2.5.

-Students under 16 or who have not completed the 10th grade must receive supplementary approval from the Director of Admissions & Records through an additional interview process.
-The interview and approval process in addition to the required documents must be completed and submitted by the application deadline to be eligible to attend Moreno Valley College.
+Students under 16 or who have not completed the 10th grade must receive supplementary approval from the MVC Director of Admissions & Records through an additional interview process.
+The interview and approval process, in addition to the required documents, must be completed and submitted by the application deadline to be eligible to attend Moreno Valley College.